henri/spb/README.md

 <sub>Once the SPB dependencies have been installed, [proceed with the installation of SPB](https://github.com/henri/spb/blob/main/README.md#floppy_disk-installation)</sub>

-  > If you have managed to get SPB working on your operating system and your operatiing system is not listed above, kindly consider contributing a pull request which includes instructions ; in order to assist others with getting up and running quickly.
+  > If you have managed to get SPB working on your operating system and your operating system is not listed above, kindly consider contributing a pull request which includes instructions ; in order to assist others with getting up and running quickly.
 <br/>

 ### :shield: Telemetry and Privacy
 As you would expect.
 The SPB project has zero telemetry.
 As such if you decide to install and use this software nothing is sent back to mother-ship.

 Most shells are configured by default to save a history of commands.
 As such, if you are including URL's, search terms or other data as arguments to SPB, then be aware these will potentially be stored on your system.
-Removing hisotry data from a shell is often possible (but beyond the scope of this documentation).
-If you are using the fish shell, you may start a private fish session using the '--private' option (example below) and within these private fish sessions the history will not perisist on your system once you exit the shell.
+Removing history data from a shell is often possible (but beyond the scope of this documentation).
+If you are using the fish shell, you may start a private fish session using the '--private' option (example below) and within these private fish sessions the history will not persist on your system once you exit the shell.
 ```
 fish --private
 ```

 Some terminals / operating systems / kernel modules / system extensions / shell extensions / malware may send data from your machine to remote systems!
-It is important to understand the layers of the software stack and what is being sent and also what may be anylysed locally on your systems.
+It is important to understand the layers of the software stack and what is being sent and also what may be analyzed locally on your systems.

 If you require no trace left behind on your device as you browse the web, then [SPB is likely not the right tool](https://github.com/henri/spb/blob/main/README.md#warning-disclaimer).

-  > Note : If you schedule or manually run an install / update, then your system will poll and potentially access this Github reposotry.
+  > Note : If you schedule or manually run an install / update, then your system will poll and potentially access this GitHub repository.
 As such, it is advisable that you read the section below regarding this project being hosted on GitHub.
 If this is a problem think twice before installing SPB or running SPB updates (manually / scheduled).

 SPB is hosted on GitHub :octocat: and as such data is recorded :record_button: as you access this page.
 At the bottom of this page you will find links to manage the way GitHub handles your data and tracking within a browser.
 Also, the following links are useful with regards understanding the stance of GitHub towards privacy and trust :